Auditing and Reporting in Office 365

 - Alerts - Enables you to manage alerts, view security-related alerts, and manage advanced alerts using Advanced Security Management.

 - Permissions - Enables you to assign permissions such as Compliance Administrator, eDiscovery Manager, and others to people in your organization so that they can perform tasks in the Security & Compliance Center.
 You can assign permissions for most features in the Security & Compliance Center, but other permissions must be configured using the Exchange admin center and SharePoint admin center.

-- Threat management - Enables you to create and apply device management policies using Office 365 Mobile Device Management, to set up Data Loss Prevention (DLP) policies for your organization, to configure email filtering, anti-malware, DomainKeys Identified Mail (DKIM), safe attachments, safe links, and app permissions.
+- Threat management - Enables you to create and apply device management policies using Office 365 Mobile Device Management, to set up Data Loss Prevention (DLP) policies for your organization, to configure email filtering, anti-malware, DomainKeys Identified Mail (DKIM), safe attachments, safe links, and OAuth apps.

 - Data governance - Enables you to import email or SharePoint data from other systems into Office 365, configure archive mailboxes, and set retention policies for email and other content within your organization.

 - Search & investigation - Provides content search, audit log, quarantine, and eDiscovery case management tools to quickly drill into activity across Exchange Online mailboxes, groups and public folders, SharePoint Online, and OneDrive for Business.